Ialimijoro/one-feature-linear-regression/README.md

-# one-feature-linear-regression
+# One feature gradient descent algorith
-Implement gradient descent for one feature data sets
+Implement gradient descent for one feature data sets with Python